 Since leaving Bupa, Andrew has established a portfolio of non-executive roles in healthcare.
 He is Chief Medical Officer of Medicover AB (EU and India).
 He chairs the Private Healthcare Information Network, which analyses and publishes comparative data from the UK’s private hospitals and consultants and he is Senior Independent Director at the Royal Brompton and Harefield NHS Foundation Trust (a specialist leading cardiac and respiratory hospital).
 He also chairs the Scientific Advisory Board of ‘iamYiam’, a consumer facing health and wellbeing company.

 He started working with UK Trade and Investment in 2011 when he became Chairman of UKTI’s Healthcare Business Group.
 He left that role and became the Specialist Medical Advisor to Healthcare UK from when it was formed in 2013 to January 2016.
 He has spoken for them in a number of countries and covered various missions to Brazil, China, Columbia, India, Libya, Mexico and Saudi Arabia.

 Andrew was appointed a Member of the Order of the British Empire (MBE) for services to healthcare in the Queen’s Birthday Honours 2014 and awarded an Honorary Doctorate of the University by the University of Birmingham in July 2012.
 He is married with three children (Anthony 33, Simon 31 and Nicola 29).
 He is also very involved in secondary education and loves sailing and jazz.

-Behavioural Science Advisor
+Cognitive Science Advisor

 Dr. John Vervaeke